magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-data-fixture.md

  - **as**
    - The fixture alias that will be used as a reference to retrieve the data returned by the fixture and also as a reference in other fixtures parameters.

-## Fixture Alias
+## Fixture Usage

-You can give [Parameterized Data Fixture][parameterizedDataFixture] an alias using the `as` directive.
-The fixture alias is used as a reference to retrieve the data returned by the fixture and also as a reference in other fixtures parameters.

 ### Retrieve fixture data in the test

-A test can retrieve data that was returned by a [Parameterized Data Fixture][parameterizedDataFixture] using `Magento\TestFramework\Fixture\DataFixtureStorageManager` and the fixture alias.
+A test can retrieve data that was returned by a Data Fixture using `Magento\TestFramework\Fixture\DataFixtureStorageManager` and the fixture alias.

 The following example shows how to retrieve data that was returned by the fixtures: